batsimprov/activecampaign3/README.md

 http://developers.activecampaign.com/

-ALPHA SOFTWARE in early development
+ALPHA SOFTWARE in early development.
+See tests for usage examples.

 Copy config-example.yml to config.yml and provide your API url and key.

 TESTS ARE DESTRUCTIVE DO NOT RUN ON YOUR REAL ACCOUNT

 Licensed under the 3-clause BSD, see LICENSE.txt